-The region as a whole has many residents (41%) who speak a language other than English in the home.
-Accounting for all languages spoken in the combined area, only 6% of these residents age five and over speak English less than very well.
-The municipality with the highest percent of individual residents over the age of five who speak a language other than English at home was Hercules, with 47% of residents placed into this category.
-Residents with this level of language ability were identified as speaking Asian/Pacific Island languages.
+The region as a whole has many residents (44%) who speak a language other than English in the home.
+The region with the highest percent of individual residents over the age of five who speak a language other than English at home is Montalvin CDP.
+76% of residents in this small segment of WCCTA's service area speak more than one language at home and most identified as speaking Spanish.
+However, accounting for all languages spoken in the combined service area, only 6% of residents age five and over identify as speaking English less than very well.